Chapter 2 : Chapter 2

 He looked apologetically at everyone.

-“Come on we’ve got transfiguration now,” he said to break the awkward silence.
+“Come on we’ve got transfiguration now,” he said to break the awkward silence that had fallen around him.
 Neville and Seamus were giving each other knowing looks.

 Great he thought, he defiantly needed to have this out with Ginny, if only for the sake of his sanity.